 Top 7 questions to ask when buying high speed internet access

 High Speed Internet Access can be critical for a small business.
 But how do you sort through the dozens, if not hundreds, of offers in the marketplace?
-Here are some questions you can ask the Internet Service Provider (ISP) or cable companies when making the decision to purchase high speed internet access.
+Here are some questions you can ask the Internet Service Provider (ISP) or cable companies when making the decision to purchase high speed business internet access.

 - Is your high speed internet connection security enhanced?
 What does the supplier do to help ensure the security of your data?
 Are there Service Level Agreements available in case your network is compromised?